the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

-If you still have issues you can ask around the official discord, if you already have done so you may check again as some one may have another idea to assist but do be aware that even if you are frustrated they are trying their best to assist out of the kindness of their hearts and with their free time so please do be kind, Thank you
+`If you still have issues you can ask around the official discord, if you already have done so you may check again as some one may have another idea to assist but do be aware that even if you are frustrated they are trying their best to assist out of the kindness of their hearts and with their free time so please do be kind, Thank you`

-### Last thing to try